pedropark99/figma/README.md

 to your R session.
 This includes the data of all objects that you drawn in this file, and their respective canvas/page metadata.

-With this kind of data, you can maybe build a custom and automated layout, or create a automated pipeline to build design content to your clients.
+With this kind of data, you can maybe build a custom and automated layout for documents, or create a automated pipeline to build design content to your clients.

 Key features of the package: